Brett Hillyer

 Brett Hillyer (born April 16, 1986) is an American politician from Ohio.
 Hillyer is a Republican Party member of the Ohio House of Representatives, representing the 51st district since 2019.
 Hillyer's district includes all of Tuscarawas County and half of Holmes County.

+FirstEnergy scandal

+Rep. Brett Hudson Hillyer supported House Bill 6 (HB 6), the 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
+The $60 million bribery and racketeering scheme, centered on former House Speaker Larry Householder, was funded by FirstEnergy Corporation.
+See Ohio nuclear bribery scandal.

+According to campaign finance records, Hillyer received $1,500 from the FirstEnergy political action committee in 2018.

 Career

 Hillyer previously served as the city prosecutor and law director for Uhrichsville, Ohio.
 He is a graduate of the University of Akron and Ohio Northern University.
 As a city prosecutor, Hillyer was influential in setting up Land banking in his area.

 In 2018, state Representatives Al Landis was unable to run for another term due to term limits, leaving the seat vacant.
 In a crowded Republican primary, Hillyer won the Republican nomination over four other candidates.
 In November 2018, Hillyer won the election and became a Republican Party member of the Ohio House of Representatives, representing the 98th district.

 Personal life

 Hillyer's wife is Anna Hillyer.
 Hillyer and his family live in Uhrichsville, Ohio.